Commentary by Jack Kelley

 But my main purpose in reviewing all this with you is to find the answer to one other very important question, and here it is.
 What event will suddenly cause Israel, currently a predominantly secular nation, to officially restore their Old Covenant relationship with God?
 The study of human nature tells us that while people typically fall away from their beliefs gradually, they don’t come back to them the same way.
 Usually, some external change or event, often catastrophic in nature, has to take place to snap them back.
 And so it will be for Israel.

 And remember, it has to be a return to the Old Covenant because they’re seven years short of completing the time God promised them.
-And the final seven years includes sacrifice and offerings, a requirement of Old Covenant worship.
+And the the first half of those final seven years includes sacrifice and offerings, a requirement of Old Covenant worship.
 If it was the rapture of the Church that gets their attention they’d be motivated to enter a New Covenant relationship rather than return to the Old Covenant.
 Something else has to happen to bring them back.
 And it will.

 An unexpected event that will threaten Israel’s very existence is set to take place soon and God will use it to bring the whole nation running back to Him, ending a 2000 year estrangement.
 This event won’t be a protracted one that causes them to slowly conclude that they’re doomed and drive them to their knees in a desperate plea for help.
 Rather it will be one orchestrated and executed by God Himself for the specific purpose of opening spiritual eyes that have been blinded since that first Palm Sunday.
 It will happen so fast that they won’t realize what has transpired until it’s all over.